TRACE = Textual Representation of Allocentric Context from Egocentric Video

 Why it matters

-Existing MLLMs often fail to build coherent 3D abstractions from egocentric video.
+Existing MLLMs struggle to construct structured abstractions of 3D environments from egocentric video.

 What TRACE changes